dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 and that's for good: it makes the difference between _function_ and _method_ more explicit.

-`has`declares an attribute, which can have so-called _traits_.
+`has`declares an attribute.
 Attribute names are *twigils*.
-Borrowed from Perl6, and implemented by Florian Ragwitz in its [twigils project on github](https://github.com/rafl/twigils/), twigils are useful to differenciate standard variables from attributes variables:
+Borrowed from Perl6, and implemented by Florian Ragwitz in its
+[twigils project on github](https://github.com/rafl/twigils/), twigils are useful to differenciate standard variables from attributes variables: